 Well, not necessarily.

->

-> The good news is: React Native takes this necessity and places it front and center in the development process.
-Providing ways of structuring your code that make platform specific code easy to understand and a breeze to write.
-React Native also allows you to include your own native C++, Java, or Swift libraries where appropriate with a simple import statement, and so things like background jobs, complex multi-threaded image processing, or database access code are not outside your reach just because you chose a high-level framework.
+The good news is: React Native takes this necessity and places it front and center in the development process.
+Providing ways of structuring your code that make platform-specific code easy to understand and a breeze to write.
+React Native also allows you to include your own native C++, Java, or Swift libraries where appropriate with a simple import statement.
+Things like background jobs, complex multithreaded image processing, or database access code are not outside your reach because you chose a high-level framework.

->

-> With React Native, in exchange for having to deploy our app to the app stores, and having to do a little bit of extra work to get cross-platform deployments ready, you can buy yourself the best parts of the PWA development process and the native capabilities you need.
+With React Native, in exchange for having to deploy our app to the app stores, and having to do a little bit of extra work to get cross-platform deployments ready, you can buy yourself the best parts of the PWA development process and the native capabilities you need.
 In essence, React Native allows you to mitigate many of the problems with native development that PWAs attempt to solve while still requiring half the effort of traditional native development.

 5. So Which is Better?
 Which Should I Choose?

 - they use web technologies that are ubiquitous and enable any phone with a browser to use your app.

 They also come with caveats that mean complicated use cases might not be possible to pull off uniformly across all devices.